 1. Disable and re-enable RCS

 The first thing to do is to try disabling and re-enabling the feature in Samsung Messages settings.
 Although this error (as we already stressed) is on Google’s and Samsung’s side, you can give it a go and check for improvements.
+To disable and re-enable RCS on Samsung Messages, follow these steps:

 If the issue persists and RCS is still not working on Samsung Messages, make sure to move to the next step.